-|To utilize an application process that selects quality students||Applicant data and graduate outcomes||Will post when available|
+|To utilize an application process that selects quality students||Applicant and matriculant data and graduate outcomes||

-|To train physician assistants to work in interprofessional teams and to practice medicine with professionalism||Course content, preceptor evaluations, clock hours of interprofessional events, student ratings of IPE educational experiences, and standardized patient evaluations from clinical skills lab experience||Will post when available|
+|To train physician assistants to work in interprofessional teams and to practice medicine with professionalism||Course content, preceptor evaluations, clock hours of interprofessional events, student ratings of IPE educational experiences, and standardized patient evaluations from clinical skills lab experience||

 |For students to achieve a pass rate on the National Commission on Certification of Physician Assistants exam at or above the national average||NCCPA pass rate data provided to the MUPA Program||Will be posted yearly when NCCPA scores released to MUPA program|

-|100% of Marshall University physician assistant graduates will be employed in primary care or specialty care within six months of graduation||Exit survey at graduation and graduate survey at one year post-graduation||Will post when available|
+|100% of Marshall University physician assistant graduates will be employed in primary care or specialty care within six months of graduation||Exit survey at graduation||Will be posted six months after graduation of the first class|

 |20% of Marshall University physician assistant graduates will be employed in a rural underserved area||Exit survey at graduation and graduate survey at one and three years post-graduation||Will be posted six months after graduation of the first class and updated annually|